tbui468/aqa-neuralnet/README.md

 See 'app.py' for the code used to predict a topic.

-See 'network.py' for the code used to train the word embedding network.
+See 'network.py' for the code used to train the word embedding network on the Yahoo Question and Answer dataset.